kosbr/kosbr.github.io/_posts/2016-11-07-simplex-interceptor.markdown

 ---

 There are not so many java implementations of [simplex method][simplex]{:target="_blank"} in the internet.
 In my opinion the best one is [Apache Commons-math][commons-math]{:target="_blank"}.
-The library is huge and has a lof of other implemented math algorithms including simplex method.
-However, I haven't found any library for getting intermediate solutions in simplex method, so I had to fork Apache commons-math.
+This library is huge and has a lof of other implemented math algorithms including simplex method.
+However, I haven't found any library for getting intermediate solutions in simplex method, so I had to fork Apache commons-math and do it myself.

 ### The problem